 How to Improve Your Football Throws

 As you prepare for your upcoming football season you should begin to refine basic skills such as your ability to throw the football far and quickly.
 A key way to improve these skills is to correct your stance, make sure you are gripping the ball correctly and strengthen the muscles in your arms.
 Not sure where to start or which workouts you should implement into your training to accomplish this?
 Don’t worry!
-Champion powered by GTM Sportswear has the 4-essential tips you need to improve your throw.
+Champion Teamwear has the 4-essential tips you need to improve your throw.

 Correct your stance